 - Bad paint job.
 While the paint itself is of good quality, nothing was disassembled during repaint.
 There’s overspray everywhere.

 - Corrosion on multiple parts: rocker panels, frame rail, pockets, doors, wheel arches.
 A lot of welding work is needed.
+Many of the rust spots are in hard-to-repair locations, and require tons of work.

 - Interior parts mismatch/missing.